homan-uppu/writing/2-Essays/Fear equality.md

 ...

-I made a claim earlier that the games we play are far more complex than chess and go.
-A good reader would have paused.
-Even though my intuition led me to write that claim when I first thought of it, the explanation wasn't as straightforward as I had thought it would be.
+I made a claim earlier that the games we play are far more complex than Chess and Go.
+A good reader would have paused and asked why.
+Even though my intuition led me to write that claim when I first thought of it, the explanation wasn't as straightforward as I had felt it would be.

 The games we play are becoming more complex because they are trending towards making us feel a certain way.
 For example, most jobs in the 1960's involved performing tasks that were not measured by how well they made someone feel.
 Yet today, many more people are in the business of figuring out how to make people feel good.